Nobody’s Going to Save You

 Ma stopped rifling in the cupboards to look at me.
 She wasn’t yet forty but her hair had gone completely gray, which she liked to say was my fault.
 One of my earliest memories is of my mother telling me she’d never wanted kids, and even then, young as I was, I assured myself she didn’t mean that I specifically was unwanted.
 She pushed the hair out of her face and swirled the flaccid celery in her glass.

 “You don’t want that ugly thing,” she said.
-She reached for the cigarette balanced on the sink’s edge and started to nod slowly, pointing her cigarette at me.
+She reached for the cigarette balanced on the sink’s edge and started to nod slowly, pointing it at me.
 “No,” she said.
-“Actually, that’s good, actually.
+“Actually, that’s good.
 You should keep it.
 The two of you—” She trailed off and ashed into the drain.

 Until my father died, the distance between my mother and me had always seemed fixed.
 Navigable.
 Suddenly that distance was expanding, rapidly and in all directions, the way my science teacher said the universe had been doing for billions of years.
 Was there some way to slow it down?
 Some way to retrieve all the far-flung, careening pieces and stuff them back into something singular and dense and whole?
 And was that really my job—keeping my mother close, making her love me?

 “The two of us what?”
 I said, shoving my fists into the vest’s deep pockets.
-“Why do you act like we were united against you?”
+“You act like we were united against you.”

 Ma laughed.
 Something jabbed my knuckle.
-From the pocket I pulled a lint-covered key, tied with a curl of red ribbon.
+From the pocket I pulled a lint-covered key, tied with a red curl of ribbon.
 My mind tore ahead of itself—conjuring a metal lockbox on one of the shed’s highest shelves, a handwritten note folded and stuffed inside.
 “What’s this?”
-I said.
-The note, I imagined, would explain everything—what had gone wrong, how we could fix it.
-I was fifteen but some childish part of me still believed we still might go back and make things right.
+I said, holding up the key.
+Maybe the note would explain everything—what had gone wrong, how we could fix it.
+I was fifteen but some childish part of me believed we might still go back and make things right.

-Ma squinted at me over her drink like she was wracking her brain to recall something, then dropped her cigarette in the sink.
-“Who knows,” she said.
-With a grunt she climbed up on the counter and began to wrestle a set of nested Tupperwares from the cabinet over the fridge.
-There were five bowls, each a different color of the rainbow—red, orange, yellow, green, and blue—and their plastic coating was peeling off from too many turns in the microwave.
+Ma squinted at me over her drink then dropped her cigarette in the sink.
+“No telling,” she said.
+With a grunt she climbed onto the counter and began to wrestle a set of nested Tupperwares from the cabinet over the fridge.
+There were five bowls, each a different color of the rainbow—red, orange, yellow, green, and blue—and their plastic coating was flaking like sunburned skin from too many turns in the microwave.
 She flung the stack toward the pile on the kitchen floor and the bowls came unnested mid-flight and went skittering across the linoleum.
-“Your father held on to everything except what actually mattered.”
+“Your father clung to everything except what really mattered.”